hernanmd/BioSmalltalk/repository/BioTools.package/BioAbstractAdapter.class/README.md

 BioAbstractAdapter defines the interface and abstract behavior for Adapters in BioSmalltalk.

-Providers refers to the external classes which are adaptee.
+An adapter is composed of a "provider" which refers to the external class (the adaptee).

-Adapters refers to the final subclasses acting as adapters.
+Final subclasses are the adapters.

-One should never name the final subclasses, instead write the corresponding adapter superclass, for example, to serialize your objects, use:
+Usage:  To use an adapter interface, one should never refer to the name of the final subclasses (the adapters).
+Instead refer to the the corresponding adapter superclass, for example, to serialize your objects, use:

 BioSerializationEngine serialize: anObject.

+Instead of

+BioFLSerializer ...
+BioSIXXSerializer ..

-to get the contents at an URL:
+Another example, to get the contents at an URL:

 (BioWebClientEngine for: 'http://www.google.com.ar') httpGet